-Honda Shuttle Hybrid
+2022 Honda Shuttle Hybrid

 Honda Shuttle as the name suggests comes under the Station Wagon/ Estate car category, whatever they like to call over in your automotive surrounding.
-The Station Wagon or as I would like to call it shuttle style has two-box design along with a large cargo area and tailgate attached at the back.
-The name “Station Wagon” or “Estate Car” is derived since initially this design was used to transport people along with luggage as compared to sedans or hatchback which offer less space for cargo and seating.
-In simple words Station Wagon is in shape of a hatchback with the difference of being longer.
+The Station Wagon or as I would like to call it shuttle style has a two-box design along with a large cargo area and tailgate attached at the back.
+The name “Station Wagon” or “Estate Car” is derived since initially this design was used to transport people along with luggage as compared to sedans or hatchbacks which offer less space for cargo and seating.
+In simple words, Station Wagon is in the shape of a hatchback with the difference of being longer.